NASPAA NEXT Workshop

 NASPAA is currently accepting nominations from Deans, Program Directors, and Senior Faculty for faculty who have recently received tenure, will soon receive tenure, or at an equivalent stage of their academic and professional development.
+We will also consider senior/executive staff as well.
 We especially encourage participation from minority serving institutions – HBCUs and HSIs, small institutions, as well as those who have not attended a NASPAA conference in the past few years.
-Space is limited, so please submit your nomination early.
-While we will review multiple nominations from a department/program, only one person from each program will be selected to participate.
-Nominations should be sent via email to David Marshall, Director of Membership Development, at email@example.com.
+Nominations should be sent via email to David Marshall, Director of Membership Development, at firstname.lastname@example.org.